 Google also announced an accessibility-focused update to its Live Caption feature and Google Maps.

-This feature will be available with the future update of Google Maps.
+This feature will be available with a future update of Google Maps.
 Users can see a complete list of accessibility services offered in the About tab.
-Another thing, Google is bringing the Live Caption feature to more Android devices, including the Pixel 4, Pixel 5, some selected Samsung Galaxy phones, and more.
+Another thing is that Google is bringing the Live Caption feature to more Android devices, including the Pixel 4, Pixel 5, some selected Samsung Galaxy phones, and more.
 For this, the company recently announced the new Call Screening feature, which will allow users to type a response during a phone call and read it aloud to their caller.
 An optimized caption box will be available on Android tablets.